Budget travel insurance

 Not just a weekend trip to Benidorm and never leaving the resort swimming pool, these guys cover everything from mountain biking to scuba diving, water skiing to snowboarding.
 They even cover air guitar related incidents – and we all know there are a lot of those!

 One of the best things about them, however, is that you can start a policy with them at any time – even if you’re already on the road.
-This is especially ideal for long term travelers, as there’s something to suit anyone, anywhere!
+This is especially ideal for

 When you’re all packed up, tickets in hand, you’ve made sure someone is going to feed the cat and you’re busting a gut to get on the road, you can bet your bottom dollar you’ll have forgotten something.
-Make sure whatever it is that’s slipped your mind – it’s not travel insurance.
+Make sure whatever it is that’s slipped your mind – it’s not a travel insurance.
 Or your passport – because that would be bad too.